NinnjA254/The-simpletron/README.md

 third part (end of chapter 12, exercise 12.26): Programmers do not like writing programs in machine code😶. write a compiler that converts programs written in a high level language(called simple) to SML final(bonus?) part(exercise 12.30): write an interpreter for simple.

+note: I am using the second edition. different editions may have the exercises in different locations.

 ## I will update this page soon...